bajamircea/bajamircea.github.io/_posts/2025-05-04-principia-coroutines.markdown

 # TODO - topics to cover

 - synthetic_coroutine
-- Scoped coroutines
-  - TODO discuss issue with reference parameters, lambda captures, pointers, string_views
-    - the generator problems with scope
-  - TODO the (invalid) `std::move` trick to call once
-  - TODO the co_await by value trick
-    - TODO still (potential) scope issue
-  - TODO why not eager
-    - finall_suspend first
-    - the issue with eager initial_suspend when actually suspended later
 - Trampoline
-- Timers
 - Structured concurency
   - sane principles
     - a child coroutine does not outlives its parent
     - a coroutine runs uninterrupted until a co_await
+  - TODO discuss issue with reference parameters, lambda captures, pointers, string_views
+    - the generator problems with scope
   - TODO: discuss the issue of detach/fire and forget
     - lifetime
       - discuss bad advice that uses detached models